How Cohousing Works

 Cohousing is designed to balance private homeownership with shared community living.
 Here’s how the model works in practice at River Trail Commons in Milwaukee.

-At River Trail Commons, each household owns a private home with its own kitchen, living space, and personal retreat.
+At River Trail Commons, each household owns an individual home with its own kitchen, living space, and personal retreat.

 Daily life in a cohousing community looks familiar, with one important difference: connection is built into the environment.